ArchitectAi/holbertonschool-zero_day/0x03-git/README.md

-this project is abouut creating a branch in git
+this actualization is for the las point of git challenge